ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 4. Go visit `http://localhost:8055`.
 5. Update data through the Directus Data Studio App.
 Go through this official [instruction](https://docs.directus.io/app/data-model.html) if you want to learn how to use it.

+**some notes**
+1. please do not add the link provided by the task in the source field of the course, instead of the official website link of the course.
+2. regarding the authorCount field, if the number of authors of the course exceeds 3, please fill this field, otherwise please do not make any changes to this field
+3. please do not fill the link of course in the source field of organization and user table, instead of the link of organization and author

 #### STEP 2.
 Update the corresponding Jupyter Notebook

 You need nothing but a Jupyter Notebook environment to start the development of this step.
 You can either [set up the environment locally or use any cloud-based solution like Google Colab](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).
 If you are using VSCode, please follow [this](https://chat.openai.com/share/7debcafb-21b4-44ca-a9cf-bddcca73047d).